emeth-defi-automation/portfolio-management-platform/README.md

 Export all variables from `.env` and `.env.local` files to your shell.

 Start database and provision it with data (as above) - `production` build require database up and running.
+After that run caching app as stated before.

 Build `production` mode: